ulyssesdotcodes/nodysseus/README.md

 ## Editing

-You can edit a node by using keybindings or by clicking/tapping the selected node to bring up the node menu.
+You can edit a node by using keybindings or by clicking/tapping the selected node's value or reference.

 You can edit an edge by using keybindings or clicking/tapping the edge name.

 ## References

-Nodes that have something other than `object` in *italics* reference other hidden nodes.
+Nodes that have something other than `object` or `value` in *italics* reference other hidden nodes.
 It's similar to calling a function with the input nodes as arguments.
 Using the node menu, you can copy the referenced node or create a reference from the node.

 Some common nodes and their Typescript function types:

 #### log
 `log: (value: any) => any` - `console.log`s the value and returns it.
 Useful for inserting logs into node chains.

+#### input_value
+`input_value: (value: any) => any` - uses the received value as the nodes `value` and shows it.

 #### if
 `if: (pred: boolean, true?: any, false?: any) => any` - if `pred` is true, returns `true` otherwise returns `false`